anonymousZMA/HTML-assignments/README.md

-# HTML-assignments

-## HTML Links, Images, Lists, and Text Assignments
+# HTML Links, Images, Lists, and Text Assignments
 This project includes several assignments that cover different aspects of HTML, including links, images, lists, and text.

 ## Links